bridgetownrb/bridgetown/bridgetown-website/src/_docs/themes.md

 You'll need to use a [Source Manifest](/docs/plugins/source-manifests/) to instruct the Bridgetown build process where to find your theme files.

-To provide frontend assets via esbuild or Webpack, [follow these instructions](/docs/plugins/gems-and-frontend).
+To provide frontend assets via esbuild, [follow these instructions](/docs/plugins/gems-and-frontend).

 To aid your users in installing your plugin and setting up configuration options and so forth, add a `bridgetown.automation.rb` [automation script](/docs/automations)